This is the subhead for the blog post

 Compared to the GDPR, the CCPA’s definition of “personal information” is notoriously broad.

-“Personal information,” according to the CCPA, includes any data that “identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
+As of the publication date, “personal information,” according to the CCPA, includes any data that “identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

 This means that the “usual suspects” – such as email address, birth date, and Social Security number – are considered “personal information” under the CCPA, and so are IP addresses, browsing history, search history, biometric data, location data, and randomized personal identifiers.